m-musa-git/Olist_Ecommerce_Project/Data_Cleaning_Overview.md

 UPDATE [olist_ecommerce_project].[dbo].[product_category_name_translation]
 SET product_category_name_english = LTRIM(product_category_name_english);

-And to ensure data standardization, I manually adjusted the names of some cities in the geolocation table SELECT
+And to ensure data standardization, I manually adjusted the names of some cities in the geolocation table by running the following query:
+SELECT
       DISTINCT [geolocation_city]